Skip to main content

 Prostate Cancer Treatment

-Powerful Prostate Cancer Treatments at UVA Health
+Prostate Cancer Treatment at UVA Health

-Prostate cancer is often a slow growing cancer.
+Prostate cancer is often a slow-growing cancer.
 In this case, you have a choice to act or to wait.

 What is Active Surveillance?